 You've practiced your “Tell me about yourself” answer, you've picked out the perfect outfit, you're well-rested and well-fed — and yet, despite all your preparation and hard work, you still don't feel confident.
 What you believe affects what you achieve, and going into an interview with a strong, powerful “I can do anything!” mindset is essential to setting yourself up for the greatest chance of success.

-Luckily, we've compiled a list of three easy and fun strategies to help you approach your job interviews with positivity and strong-self belief.
+Luckily, we've compiled a list of job interview tips to help you approach your interviews with confidence, positivity and strong-self belief.

 Install an uplifting and motivational phone wallpaper

 You will undoubtedly look at your phone a lot prior to your job interview to check (and double check!) the time, to refresh your mind as to who you should ask for when you arrive, and to get last minute reminders on any critical information you'll be quizzed on.

 You can turn the frequency with which you check your smartphone into a personal power-up by installing an uplifting and motivational smartphone wallpaper/background.
 Every glance at your device becomes an opportunity to remind yourself that you can — and will — without a doubt succeed.

 Some of our favorite motivational wallpaper sites include: